A powerful and nearly mindless force of nature, the macabre Man-Thing instinctively protects the innocent and burns all those who know fear.

-Allegedly, before Earth was formed, a creator being from before time spawned the Fallen Stars, each an embodiment of one of its thoughts.
-On Earth, the creator made a woman, Cleito, representing the nature of reality.
-Cleito spawned Adam K’ad-Mon, the first Man of Lineage, and their birth site became the Nexus of Reality, a focal point uniting all dimensions.
-Descendants of K’ad-Mon served as Nexus guardians, but over time the Men of Lineage became less concerned with this mission, until eventually one man abandoned it completely: Ted Sallis.
+Allegedly, before Earth was formed, a creator being from before time spawns the Fallen Stars, each an embodiment of one of its thoughts.
+On Earth, the creator makes a woman, Cleito, representing the nature of reality.
+Cleito spawns Adam K’ad-Mon, the first Man of Lineage, and their birth site becomes the Nexus of Reality, a focal point uniting all dimensions.
+Descendants of K’ad-Mon served as Nexus guardians, but over time the Men of Lineage become less concerned with this mission, until eventually one man abandons it completely: Theodore “Ted” Sallis.